ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/alwayscoffeetime_role.md

 3. Reply to any questions from attendees

 #### Estimated time
-Welcome desk hosts will spend 1-2 hours prior to the Brainhack to familiarize themseleves with workflow of the event and existing resources.
+Welcome desk hosts will spend 1-2 hours prior to the Brainhack to familiarize themseleves with workflow of the event and existing resources (including the code of conducts).
 During the Brainhack, they will attend the welcome desk during 3-6 hours in total (i.e. between 1 and 2 hours per day)

 #### Join the team!
 Thank you so much for willing to help.
 In order to sign up as a Brainhack buddy, please fill in this form (TODO!).